rh-john/ocp-eip-monitoring/docs/CONTAINER_DEPLOYMENT.md

 # OpenShift EIP Monitoring - Deployment Guide

-This guide provides comprehensive instructions for deploying and operating the OpenShift EIP monitoring solution that exposes 40+ Prometheus metrics and 25+ alerts for monitoring Egress IP (EIP) and CloudPrivateIPConfig (CPIC) resources.
+This guide provides comprehensive instructions for deploying and operating the OpenShift EIP monitoring solution that exposes 40+ Prometheus metrics and 30+ intelligent alerts for monitoring Egress IP (EIP) and CloudPrivateIPConfig (CPIC) resources.

 ## Overview